bbauska/meta-react-basics/README.md

  export default App;
 ```

-**Step 5.** Finally, you saved your changes and ran the app to preview
+<b>Step 5.</b> Finally, you saved your changes and ran the app to preview
 it in the browser.
 You should then be able to click a button, which will
 show a prompt pop up which you can type into.
 After that, an alert pop
 up will show computer's "choice" and your guess.
 After you click "ok" to